siddjags/nnfornlp-project/README.md

 ## Acknowledgments

-We would like to acknowledge the guidance of Ojasv Kamal, a student in IIT Kharagpur, who authored the paper we chose to implement, for clarifying parameters used in re-creating mentioned results. [paper](https://arxiv.org/abs/2101.05494)
+We would like to acknowledge the guidance of Ojasv Kamal, a student in IIT Kharagpur, who authored the [paper](https://arxiv.org/abs/2101.05494) we chose to implement, for clarifying parameters used in re-creating mentioned results.